 |Tax Rate||Unmarried: Taxable Income Over||Married Filing Jointly: Taxable Income Over||Heads of Household: Taxable Income Over|

-These are the same percentage rates that went into effect with the Tax Cuts and Jobs Act (TCJA) in 2018, but each now accommodates a little more income.
+These are the same percentage rates and tax brackets that went into effect with the Tax Cuts and Jobs Act (TCJA) in 2018, but each accommodates a little more income in 2019.

 2019 Standard Deductions and Personal Exemptions